-The CSOs warn of the dangers of oil exploitation in Africa including environmental degradation, state appropriation of natural resources at the expense of communities, human rights abuses, conflict and other risks.
-They call on the presidents to:
+The CSOs, which warn of the dangers of oil exploitation in Africa including environmental degradation, state appropriation of natural resources at the expense of communities, human rights abuses, conflict and others call on the presidents to:

 - Immediately stop any plans to carry out oil exploration and exploitation activities in sensitive ecosystems of the Albertine Graben including Ngaji oil block, Block V in Virunga National Park, Salonga National Park, Ramsar sites such as the Lufira river basin and other UNESCO in addition to Ramsar sites.